 Although Hong Kong is largely thought of in terms of its development from the colonial era onwards, humans have settled in the area since the late Stone Age.
 It came under the influence of China around 200 BC, with serious settlement by Han Chinese beginning in the 12th century AD.
 It is thought that they displaced the original inhabitants, whose descendants are now known as Tanka and traditionally live on boats.

 Regular contact between China and Europe began with the arrival of the Portuguese, who established a trading settlement in nearby Macau in 1557.
-Their influence had declined, however, by the time that the British started trading in the south of the Chinese mainland around 1750.
-The problem for these newcomers was that although they wanted goods such as tea and porcelain, the Chinese were not interested in buying anything from them.
+Their influence had declined, however, by the time the British started trading in the south of the Chinese mainland around 1750.
+The problem was that although they wanted goods such as tea and porcelain, the Chinese were not interested in buying anything from them.

-Today, despite global financial uncertainty – and despite the lack of true democracy – Hong Kong seems to have grown again in confidence and is becoming more comfortable with its unusual political position.
+China has largely stuck to the concept although it is often argued that the mainland has covert influence over Hong Kong politics and today, despite the lack of true democracy, Hong Kong seems to have grown again in confidence and is becoming more comfortable with its unusual political position.